croessner/pfxhttp/README.md

     - kind: "socket_map"

+      # An optional name for this listener.
+      name: ""

       # 'tcp', 'tcp6' or 'unix'
       # By using 'unix' the paramter 'mode' must also be specified
       type: "tcp"